ImbellusBetta/platform-take-home/README.md

 ### API
 The application should expose the 3 following API endpoints.
-1. Geocode
+1. `/geocode`

-Returns the latitude & longitude of a given address using, for example:
+Geocode: Returns the latitude & longitude of a given address using, for example:
 `https://maps.googleapis.com/maps/api/geocode/json?address=1600+Amphitheatre+Parkway,+Mountain+View,+CA&key=YOUR_API_KEY`

-2. Reverse geocode
+2. `/reverse

-Returns the address of a given latitude and longitude using, for example:
+Reverse geocode: returns the address of a given latitude and longitude using, for example:
 `https://maps.googleapis.com/maps/api/geocode/json?latlng=40.714224,-73.961452&key=YOUR_API_KEY`

-3. Geometric distance
+3. `/geodistance`

+Geometric distance.
 Calculates the geometric distance in units of your choice between two lat/long coordinates, and return the distance.
 You will need to do this calculation yourself.

 ### Client